amalgam8/amalgam8/README.md

 [Travis]: https://travis-ci.org/amalgam8/registry
 [Travis Widget]: https://travis-ci.org/amalgam8/registry.svg?branch=master

-The Amalgam8 Service Discovery Registry is software developed for registering and locating instances in applications built using a microservice based architecture.
+The Amalgam8 Service Registry is software developed for registering and locating instances in applications built using a microservice based architecture.
 The registry can be used to provide multi-tenant registration and discovery namespaces (i.e., isolation between different tenant scopes), a unified discovery for service instances registered using different backends (e.g., Kubernetes, Eureka), and different authentication and authorization